 To date, we have funded our operations primarily through private placements of our equity securities, upfront and expense reimbursement payments received from our collaborators, from our initial public offering, or IPO, in April 2020, from our public offerings of common stock in November 2020 and January 2024, and from our "at-the-market offering," in connection with our Sales Agreement with Leerink Partners LLC, or Leerink, as agent, pursuant to which we may offer and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$350.0 million through Leerink, or the ATM Offering.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we progress and complete our two Phase 2 clinical trials of elritercept, one in patients with lower-risk MDS and one in patients with myelofibrosis, our Phase 2 clinical trial of cibotercept in patients with PAH and our Phase 1 clinical trial of KER-065 in healthy volunteers, and continue to research, develop and initiate clinical trials of any other future product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we commence our Phase 3 clinical trial of elritercept in patients with lower-risk MDS, progress and complete our two Phase 2 clinical trials of elritercept, one in patients with lower-risk MDS and one in patients with myelofibrosis, our Phase 2 clinical trial of KER-065 in healthy volunteers, and continue to research, develop and initiate clinical trials of any other future product candidates.
 In addition, if we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our product development programs or any future commercialization efforts.

-As of June 30, 2024, we had \$405.9 million in cash and cash equivalents.
-We expect that our existing cash and cash equivalents as of June 30, 2024 will enable us to fund our operating expenses and capital expenditure requirements into 2027.
+As of September 30, 2024, we had \$530.7 million in cash and cash equivalents.
+We expect that our existing cash and cash equivalents as of September 30, 2024, together with the net proceeds from the ATM Offering through October 31, 2024, will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2027.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements for elritercept, cibotercept, KER-065 or our other preclinical programs will depend on many factors, including: